PARVNEMA/PromptParaDise/APP_OVERVIEW.md

 - **Create & Organize**: Store your own prompts with images and categorization
 - **Discover**: Browse a curated feed of prompts from the community
 - **Engage**: Like and bookmark prompts for future reference
-- **Connect**: View profiles and discover content from other creators

 ---